dmelcho/sql_files/Capstone_cyclistic_project/README.md

 ## Introduction
 This project culminates all the course work, over 250 hours of learning, in the Google Data Analytics Professional Certificate.
-With this, we are able to demonstrate and showcase our newly acquired skills.
-In this self guided project, we have been tasked to analyze data from a bike-share program and deliver impactful insights.
+With this, I am able to demonstrate and showcase our newly acquired skills.
+In this self guided project, I have been tasked to analyze data from a bike-share program and deliver impactful insights.

 ## Background
-As a junior analyst for the Cyclistic bike-share company, based in Chicago, our main goal is to support the needs of the company to meet organizational goals.
+As a junior analyst for the Cyclistic bike-share company, based in Chicago, my main goal is to support the needs of the company to meet organizational goals.
 Our stakeholders suggest that the future of the company depends on the amount of annual subscribers.
 Therefore a high priority has been placed by upper management to increase this type of subscription.
-We have been asked to find the main differences between casual riders and annual subscribers.
-I will establish a set of questions that will guide my analysis and generate insights for a resolute marketing strategy.
+I have been asked to find the main differences between casual riders and annual subscribers.
+I will develop a set of questions to guide my analysis and generate insights for a strong marketing strategy.

 Definition of subscribers:
 - Casual Riders = single ride or full day pass